-Effective September 1, 2016, the District is self-insured for medical and prescription health insurance benefits for all eligible staff and retirees.
-Under the program, the District is responsible for claim payments.
+The District is self-insured for medical and prescription health insurance benefits for all eligible staff and retirees.
+The benefit program administrators are responsible for the approval, processing and payment of claims which are funded by the District.
 Empire Blue Cross, Inc. is the third-party claims administrator for the District's health plan.
-The cost of medical and prescription claims are paid out of employee and employer contributions funded in a separate bank account through Empire.
-The District pays the medical claims and related administrative fees on weekly basis by funding in advance the separate bank account.
-Health claims incurred in June and paid in July in the amount of \$449,753 have been recorded as provided by Empire.
+EmpiRx is the third-party claims administrator for the District's prescription plan.
+The cost of medical and prescription claims are paid out of employee and employer contributions.
+The District pays the medical claims and related administrative fees on a weekly basis to Empire.
+The District pays prescription claims and related administrative fees on a bi-weekly basis to EmpiRx.
+Health claims incurred prior to June 30, 2018, and paid in July in the amount of \$564,153 have been recorded as provided by Empire.
+Prescription claims incurred prior to June 30, 2018, and paid in July in the amount of \$138,802 have been recorded as provided by EmpiRx.